 Success in sporting education is achieved when students adopt a sport and embrace it for life, and in understanding that a healthy body goes hand-in-glove with a healthy mind.
-Sports, whether team-based or individual, represent an essential pursuit for children and provide a variety of benefits other than simply physical activity.
-Participation in sports can help build self-esteem and confidence, can motivate children to excel academically and can help build social skills.
+Sport, whether team-based or individual, represents an essential pursuit for children and provides a variety of benefits other than simply physical activity.
+Participation in sport can help build self-esteem and confidence, can motivate children to excel academically, and can help build social skills.
 Participation can also teach children the benefits of goal-setting and practice.

 The following five key benefits of sport in a schooling context are identified by the Livestrong Foundation: